scivision/PyLivestream/README.md

 There are two ways to start a stream (assuming you've configured as per following sections).
 Both do the same thing.

-* command line via Python entry_points
+* command line
-  * FileGlobLivestream
+  * python -m pylivestream.glob
   * ScreenshareLivestream
   * FileLoopLivestream
   * ScreenCapture2disk